MuhammadZubair210/Kubernetes-hackathon-prep/README.md

 ### Kubernetes "Services"

 ## What is a service in kubernetes ?
 Service provides us stable IP address.
-If a pod dies and a new pod created the service handles the operation itself without any adjustment.
+If a pod dies and a new pod created the service handles the operation itself without any custom adjustment.

 ## Service Types